DevOps-Batch54/Shell-Scripting/README.md

 ........
 $ git clone repoURL.git             ; Clones or download the repository.

 $ git add file name or git add . ; Git will start tracking all the changes that you made.

-$ Git commit -m "Breif Message of your changes" ; Commit means, You are telling git to COMMIT / Save it.; You can only push the changes that ate commited.
+$ git commit -m "Breif Message of your changes" ; Commit means, You are telling git to COMMIT / Save it.;
+                                                    You can only push the changes that ate commited.

-$ Git push      ; Pushes the changes that you've made to gitHub.
+$ git push      ; Pushes the changes that you've made to gitHub.

-$ Git Pull      ; Be in the folder repository , This will pull all the changes.
+$ git Pull      ; Be in the folder repository , This will pull all the changes.